code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 In this article, we'll explore the three main categories of errors that we must always remember to address; for each type of error, we will showcase how addressing it can impact the software architecture differently.

-## A system with only the happy path
+## An ideal system with only the happy path

 To use a realistic example, let's design a simple system with a single module named *MainApplication*: this module reads data from an external API, manipulates the data, and stores the result on the DB.